jin-s13/COCO-WholeBody/README.md

 # COCO-WholeBody

-This is the official repo for ECCV2020 paper ["Whole-Body Human Pose Estimation in the Wild"].
+This is the official repo for ECCV2020 paper ["Whole-Body Human Pose Estimation in the Wild"](https://arxiv.org/abs/2007.11858).
 The repo contains COCO-WholeBody annotations proposed in this paper.

 ## What is COCO-WholeBody?